kimchi-project/kimchi/docs/API.md

     * parent: The name of the parent snapshot, or an empty string if there is no parent.
     * state: The corresponding domain's state when the snapshot was created.
+* **DELETE**: Delete snapshot.
+If the snapshot has any children, they will be merged automatically with the snapshot's parent.

 ### Collection: Templates